Year of Publication

 This analysis takes into account six different scenarios using two different variables.
 The scenarios are built using three different prices for diesel fuel: high prices, low prices, and the USA Energy Information Association’s point estimate for the price diesel fuel, coupled with two different assumptions about the cost of compressed natural gas trucks compared to the cost of diesel trucks.
 Under the high price of diesel scenarios, there is a possibility that savings associated with adoption of compressed natural gas to fuel Lexington refuse vehicles could fully offset costs of the switch within a 10-year payback period.
 Under all other scenarios, the estimated savings would not fully offset costs within that payback period.

 Kahne, Robert, "An Examination of Compressed Natural Gas for Use in Municipal Fleets: Would CNG Work for Lexington, KY?"
 (2011).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 101.